Sunday, December 22, 2024

 “But scientists have found that they also negatively affect the environment and human health.
 EU governments have set a goal to develop a new generation of safer detergents.
 There is a special REASN program that monitors the harmfulness of such exposure and determines strict limit standards.
 Of course, the chemical industry is not happy.
 But they came to the conclusion that the chemical industry is obliged to continue research into creating safer household chemicals.
 The EU Commission is warning the chemical industry of introducing tougher hygiene and environmental restrictions in the future.
 In the meantime, we are prolonging the use of phosphates.”

 Let us remind you that this is not the only government initiative that environmentalists criticize.
-The Cabinet of Ministers, by its resolution, established “Forests of Ukraine”, which should subsequently become a joint stock company.
+By its resolution, the Cabinet of Ministers established “Forests of Ukraine”, which should subsequently become a joint stock company.
 Environmentalists see this as a serious threat to the preservation of the state's forest fund.
 A significant part of the forests could also be protected if Ukraine fulfilled one of its European integration obligations and created an emerald network of especially valuable areas to protect rare species of plants and animals.
 But the Verkhovna Rada has not been able to consider the corresponding bill (4461) for several years.

 spot_img